Opens an external site in a new window

 • File System Route API for generating site pages from a template,

-• New Image API optimised to improve page speed,
+• New Image API optimized to improve page speed,

 • AVIF image support.